-DCM urban has been commissioned by Rolleston West Residential Limited to prepare a Landscape and Visual Impact Assessment for a proposed Plan Change to provide a greater area of residential development in Rolleston West.
-The proposal seeks to create two new zones as an extension of the existing settlement of Rolleston.
-The areas, covering a total approximate area of 160ha in two blocks, are currently zoned Living 3 under the Selwyn District Plan.
-The proposal seeks to establish an Outline Development Plan (ODP) for each of the two areas and include both Living Z and Business 1 Zones, allowing for approximately 2,100 new households.
-The ODP's are shown on page 3 and 4 of the attached figures.
+DCM Urban has been commissioned by Urban Estates to prepare an Urban Design, Landscape and Visual Impact Assessment for a proposed Plan Change to provide a greater area of residential development in South East Rolleston.
+The proposal seeks to create a new zone as an extension of the existing settlement of Rolleston.
+The proposal, covering a total approximate area of 65ha, is currently zoned Inner Plains under the Selwyn District Plan.
+The proposal seeks to establish an Outline Development Plan (ODP) with Living Z zones.
+The ODP is shown on page 3 of the attached figures.